cortze/eth-snappy-benchmarks/README.md

 bash snappy_benchmark.sh
 ```

-Note: the code execution can me modified by changing the parameters on each `<.sh>` script, where the serialization of the blocks, and the output folders and formats can be defined.
+Note: the code execution can be modified by changing the parameters on each `<.sh>` script, where the serialization of the blocks and the output folders and formats can be defined.

 ## Results

-We ran the Go version of [snappy](github.com/golang/snappy) v0.0.4 on a AMD Ryzen 9 5900X 12-Core Processor.
+We ran the Go version of [snappy](github.com/golang/snappy) v0.0.4 on an AMD Ryzen 9 5900X 12-Core Processor.
 The current results were generated from Ethereum's [100 blocks](./target_blocks.csv) downloaded from a local Beacon Node in Mainnet.
-We ran the test 10 times for each block and we always obtained the exact same compressed result for each block, but the compression time changes, so we take the average of the 10 runs.
+We ran the test 10 times for each block, and we always obtained the exact same compressed result for each block, but the compression time changes, so we took the average of the ten runs.

 | metric                   | AVG JSON values | AVG SSZ values |
 |--------------------------|-----------------|------------|